anyaevostinar/anyaevostinar.github.io/classes/201-f21/collaboration.md

 * Looking at a friend's code (or code on the internet for a similar purpose) and then using what you see to write your own code.
 * Looking at code from someone in class and then reproducing it verbatim in your own files.
 * Asking a homework question on an external online forum (or searching for someone else asking a similar question) and turning in the answer as your own.
-* Directly copying code out of the book, or relying heavily on book code and not citing your use of it in the comments.
+* Directly copying code out of the book, or relying heavily on book code and not citing your use of it in the comments when the assignment does not specifically state that you may do so.

 ## Specific Scenarios
 Adapted from [Academic Integrity at MIT](https://integrity.mit.edu/handbook/writing-code).
 Note all of these scenarios assume the students aren't assigned as pair programming partners and don't have a pair programming partner (if they did, they should be working with their partner).

-**Example 1**
+### Example 1

 Alyssa and Ben sit next to each other with their laptops while working on a problem set.
 They talk in general terms about different approaches to doing the problem set.
 They draw diagrams on the whiteboard.
 When Alyssa discovers a useful class in the Java library, she mentions it to Ben.
 When Ben finds a StackOverflow answer that helps solve an error (but doesn't have code directly relating to the problem set), he sends the URL to Alyssa. **OK**.